A/Prof. Kypros Kypri

 I currently lead three international project teams of researchers working on ongoing projects: Modifiable Environmental Determinants of Alcohol-related Harm, Geospatial Aspects of Alcohol-related Harm, and Evaluation of Changes to the Drinking Age.
 I lead a new Australian project funded by the Hunter Medical Research Institute, and have won several research contracts as a consultant.

-My work is reflected in 47 peer-reviewed publications (43 since 2002), including five invited papers.
-Most are published in leading public health journals or high-impact alcohol journals.
+My work is reflected in >110 peer-reviewed publications including several invited papers.
+The papers are published in general medical journals, leading public health journals and high-impact substance use journals.
 The papers represent several coherent and interrelated areas of research: child and adolescent injury, epidemiology of young peoples drinking, web-based interventions, survey methods, and policy evaluation.
 They reveal expertise in a range of areas: use of official data, population surveys, intervention development, quasi-experimental study designs, and clinical trials.
 The clinical trials and survey methods studies have been recognised internationally for their innovation and careful implementation.

-I have made significant contributions as a referee for leading journals in his research discipline, as an associate editor of Alcohol and Alcoholism and an executive editorial board member of Drug and Alcohol Review, for which I am currently Acting Executive Editor.
-I served on the Health Research Councils Public Health Assessing Committee in 2006, and have refereed for national granting bodies of the UK, New Zealand, Canada, Switzerland and the Netherlands
+I have made significant contributions as a referee for leading journals in his research discipline, as an associate editor of Alcohol and Alcoholism and an executive editorial board member of Drug and Alcohol Review.
+I have served as a NHMRC Grant Review Panel member and Assistant Chair, on the Health Research Council's Public Health Assessing Committee, and have refereed for national granting bodies of the UK, New Zealand, Canada, Switzerland and the Netherlands.

-I have initiated and been invited to participate in numerous highly productive collaborations, with leading researchers in Australia, USA, NZ, Canada, and the UK eg:
+I have ongoing collaboration with leading researchers in Australia, USA, NZ, Canada, and the UK:

 - London School of Hygiene & Tropical Medicine (McCambridge), since 2007